ticket-monster-msa/monolith/web/README.md

 Build the docker container:

-> docker build -t ticketmonster/ui:1.0 .
+> docker build -t ceposta/tm-ui:1.0 .

 Run in kubernetes

-> kubectl run tm-ui --image=ticketmonster/ui:1.0 --port=80
+> kubectl run tm-ui --image=ceposta/tm-ui:1.0 --port=80

+Or using the resource file:

+> kubectl apply -f ../deployment/kubernetes/backend/tm-ui-deployment.yml

 Let's create the kubernetes service:

-> kubectl apply -f tm-ui-svc.yml
+> kubectl apply -f ../deployment/kubernetes/backend/tm-ui-svc.yml

 When it comes time to include this UI service in the routing between services, you may want to inject it with the istio side proxy: